Matt Cassel: College career

 Cassel began his college career in 2001 and spent that entire Trojan career as a backup behind Heisman Trophy winners Carson Palmer and Matt Leinart.
-He saw limited time in three games in the 2001 season.
+Cassel saw limited time in three games in the 2001 season.
 He made his lone collegiate start at H-back against California in 2001.
 Cassel was the backup for Palmer during his Heisman-winning 2002 season.
-He appeared in three games and completed three passes for 27 total yards.
-In the fall, Cassel lost the battle for the starting position to the previous third-string quarterback in Leinart.
-As a result of Leinart's success, Cassel spent time at tight end and wide receiver in 2003, and some special teams that year.
-In the 2003 season, he appeared in two games and completed 6-of-13 passes for 63 yards.
-In his last season with the Trojans, he was 10-of-14 for 97 yards and an interception.
-During his four seasons at USC, Cassel completed 20-of-33 passes for 192 yards, with no touchdowns and one interception.
+Cassel appeared in three games and completed three passes for 27 total yards.
+In the fall, he lost the battle for the starting position to the previous third-string quarterback Leinart.
+Because of Leinart's success, Cassel spent time at tight end and wide receiver in 2003, and some special teams that year.
+That season, he appeared in two games and completed 6-of-13 passes for 63 yards.
+In his last season with the Trojans, Cassel was 10-of-14 for 97 yards and an interception.
+That year USC would be named the Associated Press and Football Writers Association of America (FWAA) national champions.

+During his four seasons at USC, Cassel completed 20-of-33 passes for 192 yards, with no touchdowns and one interception. he and the Trojans would win a second national championship by winning the 2005 Orange Bowl, that year's BCS National Championship Game.
+The team also won the AP title for the second year in a row.
 Cassel, a communication major at USC, was also roommates with Pittsburgh Steelers safety Troy Polamalu and Carson Palmer.

 Cassel played one season of baseball for USC in 2004, compiling an 0–1 record with 10 strikeouts and four walks.
 He played in eight games and started one.
 Cassel struck out in his only at bat in college.
 He also had two saves with a 9.35 ERA, and was selected by the Oakland Athletics in the 36th round of the 2004 MLB Draft.